wavetermdev/waveterm/CONTRIBUTING.md

 ### Contributor License Agreement
 Contributions to this project must be accompanied by a Contributor License Agreement (CLA).
 You (or your employer) retain the copyright to your contribution, this simply gives us permission to use and redistribute your contributions as part of the project.

-  * Individuals: On submission of your first pull request you will be prompted to sign the CLA confirming your original code contribution and that you own the intellectual property.
+> On submission of your first pull request you will be prompted to sign the CLA confirming your original code contribution and that you own the intellectual property.
-  * Companies: Companies may sign a Corporate CLA (link) to allow all employees to contribute.

 ### Style guide
 The project uses American English.